jbakse/compform_site/content/parameters/index.md

 ### Modify the Tweakpane Example

-1. Add a slider to control the vertical position of the square. `•`
 1. Add a color picker to control the background color of the sketch. `••`
-1. Instead of drawing the square, draw a "target" of concentric white and red rings.
+1. Instead of drawing the square, draw a "target" of concentric rings that alternate between white and the chosen color.
 Draw more rings to make a bigger target. `•••`
    {continue}

 </div>